Malcolm X: Reactions

-Reactions to MalcolmX's assassination were varied.
+Reactions to Malcolm X's assassination were varied.
 In a telegram to Betty Shabazz, Martin Luther King Jr. expressed his sadness at "the shocking and tragic assassination of your husband."
 He said:

 While we did not always see eye to eye on methods to solve the race problem, I always had a deep affection for Malcolm and felt that he had a great ability to put his finger on the existence and root of the problem.
 He was an eloquent spokesman for his point of view and no one can honestly doubt that Malcolm had a great concern for the problems that we face as a race.

-Elijah Muhammad told the annual Savior's Day convention on February 26 that "MalcolmX got just what he preached," but denied any involvement with the murder.
+Elijah Muhammad told the annual Savior's Day convention on February 26 that "Malcolm X got just what he preached," but denied any involvement with the murder.
 "We didn't want to kill Malcolm and didn't try to kill him," Muhammad said, adding "We know such ignorant, foolish teachings would bring him to his own end."

-Writer James Baldwin, who had been a friend of MalcolmX's, was in London when he heard the news of the assassination.
+Writer James Baldwin, who had been a friend of Malcolm X's, was in London when he heard the news of the assassination.
 He responded with indignation towards the reporters interviewing him, shouting, "You did it!
 It is because of you—the men that created this White supremacy—that this man is dead.
 You are not guilty, but you did it....
 Your mills, your cities, your rape of a continent started all this."

 The New York Post wrote that "even his sharpest critics recognized his brilliance—often wild, unpredictable and eccentric, but nevertheless possessing promise that must now remain unrealized."
-The New York Times wrote that MalcolmX was "an extraordinary and twisted man" who "turn[ed] many true gifts to evil purpose" and that his life was "strangely and pitifully wasted."
+The New York Times wrote that Malcolm X was "an extraordinary and twisted man" who "turn[ed] many true gifts to evil purpose" and that his life was "strangely and pitifully wasted."
 Time called him "an unashamed demagogue" whose "creed was violence."

-Outside of the U.S., particularly in Africa, the press was sympathetic.
-The Daily Times of Nigeria wrote that MalcolmX would "have a place in the palace of martyrs" The Ghanaian Times likened him to John Brown, Medgar Evers, and Patrice Lumumba, and counted him among "a host of Africans and Americans who were martyred in freedom's cause."
+Outside the US, particularly in Africa, the press was sympathetic.
+The Daily Times of Nigeria wrote that Malcolm X would "have a place in the palace of martyrs."
+The Ghanaian Times likened him to John Brown, Medgar Evers, and Patrice Lumumba, and counted him among "a host of Africans and Americans who were martyred in freedom's cause."

-In China, the People's Daily described MalcolmX as a martyr killed by "ruling circles and racists" in the United States; his assassination, the paper wrote, demonstrated that "in dealing with imperialist oppressors, violence must be met with violence."
+In China the People's Daily described Malcolm X as a martyr killed by "ruling circles and racists" in the United States; his assassination, the paper wrote, demonstrated that "in dealing with imperialist oppressors, violence must be met with violence."
 The Guangming Daily, also published in Beijing, stated that "Malcolm was murdered because he fought for freedom and equal rights."
 In Cuba, El Mundo described the assassination as "another racist crime to eradicate by violence the struggle against discrimination."